ClDaly2904/beauty-broker/docs/README.md

 14. After entering my information correctly, there is a short loading screen then I am met with a page that confirms my order has been successful!
 15. When I go in to my account section, I can see the order I have just created and the delivery information that I asked to save.

-Whilst planning the functionality for the Beauty Broker website, I had to consider how I was going to achieve both the aims for the user and the restaurant.
+Whilst planning the functionality for the Beauty Broker website, I had to consider how I was going to achieve both the aims for the user and the skincare retailer.
 This led to the creation of the features found in the Features section.

 ### Colour Scheme and Fonts